RoadrunnerWMC/RoadrunnerWMC_Levels/2021_09_NSMBW_Level_Contest/code/README.md

 # Custom Code for "Indoors"

-TODO: SUBMIT PR FOR THE AR CODE PATCH AND ADD PR NUMBER HERE

 This level has much more custom code than I originally planned on writing.
 But most of it is custom sprites and new settings for existing sprites, which can be reused in other levels -- so it was definitely worth it!
 It also served as a catalyst for some much-needed bugfixes and improvements to Kamek itself, since version 2.0 unfortunately hasn't seen very much real-world usage yet despite being six years old now.

 All of the code is in a single massive file because the current version of Kamek (at time of writing) has a bug that makes it fail during linking if you have hooks in more than one cpp file.

 ## Setup

 The custom code is built with [Kamek 2.0](https://github.com/Treeki/Kamek/) (also known as "C# Kamek", as Kamek 1.0 was written in Python).
-Pull requests 6, 7 and [insert number here] need to be applied.
+Pull requests 6 and 7 need to be applied.

 * If using an OS other than Windows, install Wine (since CodeWarrior is an EXE).
 * Clone the Kamek repo in the current directory (so that there's a "Kamek" subdirectory within this one).